1986–87 in English football: Diary of the season

-21 February 1987 – Wigan Athletic, currently in the Third Division and in only their ninth season as Football League members, reach the FA Cup quarter-finals for the first time in their history by beating Hull City 3–0 in the fifth round at Springfield Park.
+21 February 1987 – Third Division Wigan Athletic, in only their ninth season as Football League members, reach the FA Cup quarter-finals for the first time in their history by beating Hull City 3–0 in the fifth round at Springfield Park.
 Liverpool miss the chance to go level on points at the top of the First Division when they are held to a 2–2 draw at Aston Villa.

 22 February 1987 – Title-chasing Everton are knocked out of the FA Cup 3–1 in the fifth round by Wimbledon.

 24 February 1987 – Liverpool sign midfielder Nigel Spackman from Chelsea for £400,000.

 28 February 1987 – Everton finish February as First Division leaders, but only lead on goal difference over second-placed Liverpool.
 Arsenal are a point behind with a game in hand.
 Portsmouth, Derby County, Oldham Athletic, Plymouth Argyle and Ipswich Town continue to lead the way in the Second Division.

 1 March 1987 – Plans for a merger between West London rivals Fulham and Queens Park Rangers are scrapped after the Football League vetoed the proposal.
 Former Arsenal winger Liam Brady returns to England in a £150,000 move to West Ham United from Ascoli of Italy.
 The Football League Cup semi-final tie between Tottenham and Arsenal goes to a replay after Arsenal win 2–1 at White Hart Lane, following a 1–0 defeat at Highbury in the first leg.

 3 March 1987 – England winger John Barnes is put on the transfer list by Watford.
 Liverpool and Manchester United are among the teams expected to make a bid for the 23-year-old, who first signed for Watford in 1981.

-4 March 1987 – Arsenal reach the League Cup Final after a 2–1 replay victory over neighbours Tottenham Hotspur.
+4 March 1987 – Arsenal reach the League Cup Final after a 2–1 replay victory over Tottenham Hotspur.
 In the league, Aston Villa miss the chance to climb out of the bottom four after Wimbledon hold them to a goalless draw at Villa Park.
-A clash between the top two clubs in the Second Division at the Baseball Ground sees Derby hold visitors Portsmouth to a goalless draw.
+A clash between the top two clubs in the Second Division at the Baseball Ground sees Derby County draw 0–0 with Portsmouth.

 6 March 1987 – Everton sign striker Wayne Clarke from Birmingham City for £300,000.
 Oldham go second in the Second Division with a 4–0 home win over Reading.